Stanley288/simple-authenticator-api/README.md

 1. Redis is meant for temporary storage solution, registered user data can be lost.
 It should be replaced with a permanent database.
 2. Unit tests and integration tests should be added for automated testing.
-3. A rate limiting middleware should be added for brute-force password attacks.
+3. A rate limiting middleware should be added to prevent brute-force password attacks.
 4. HTTPS protocal should enabled when deploying to production environment.